Mosque and Khanqah of Shaykhu

-The Mosque and Khanqah of Shaykhu is an Islamic complex in Cairo built by the Grand Emir Sayf al-Din Shaykhu al-Nasiri.
-The mosque was built in 1349, while the khanqah was built in 1355.
-Shaykhu was the Grand Emir under the rule of Sultan an-Nasir Hasan.
+The Mosque and Khanqah of Shaykhu is a mosque and khanqah, located on Saliba Street, in Islamic Cairo, Egypt.
+Completed in 1349 and 1355 respectively, the mosque and khanqah were founded by Sayf al-Din Shaykhu al-Nasiri, the Grand Emir under the rule of Sultan an-Nasir Hasan.

 Life of Shaykhu

 Sayf al-Din Shaykhu al-Nasiri was the major political authority and one of the most celebrated amirs in the state of Sultan Hasan.
 The supervision of the state was in his control and he focused on policies leading to the stability of the nation and peace between the different groups of people living in the region.
 He enjoyed prestige and acquired an enormous fortune through his daily income of 200,000 dirhmans or 10,000 dinars.